disqus/grunt-smartrev/README.md

 Type: `String`
 Default value: `'.'`

-The directory where smart-rev should work inside.
+The directory where smartrev should work inside.
 Should be your build directory.

 #### options.baseUrl
 Type: `String`